Hardware Projects

 This link connector permits to use standard Ethernet cables.
 It requires a so called 100baseTX crossover cable which has two pairs crossed and two pairs uncrossed.
 Depending on the used length CAT5 should be sufficient.

 For testing it is possible to use a simple Ethernet loopback cable like the COMPAQ 317463-001.
-It's also valid to connect both RJ45 jacks with a crossover cable.
-This arrangement will be used to test the maximum throughput of this design.
-Both function (loopback and crossback) are also available inside the FPGA and maybe there will be something like a piece of software called "cable check".
+It's also valid to connect both RJ45 jacks with a crossover cable and use the 40MHz link speed to check the cable.

 Performance: